miguelperez94/heterogeneity_metro_areas_us/interactive_proposal.md

         (vi) Total people that moved from a different metropolitan area in the last year (vii) Percentage of population that moved from a different metropolitan area in the last year

-3) Distribution of the income in the MSA: After the "click" in the MSA from the interactive map, I want another graph that displays below, in this case, a bar graph that displays the distribution of the income as percentage of households with income related to different ranges (percentage of households with income under 25k, between 25k-50k,
+3) Distribution of the income in the MSA: After the "click" in one MSA from the interactive map, I want another graph that displays below, in this case, a bar graph that displays the distribution of the income as percentage of households with income related to different ranges (percentage of households with income under 25k, between 25k-50k,